 Lost Mountain Dental also offers implant secured dentures, providing a secure and comfortable fit for dentures that no longer requires daily adhesives and also supports long term dental health.

-If you have a damaged tooth, missing tooth, or slipping dentures contact Dr. Mulkey at Lost Mountain Dental to schedule a consultation: your oral health is an important part of overall health and well being!
+If you have a damaged tooth, missing tooth, or slipping dentures, contact Dr. Mulkey at Lost Mountain Dental to schedule a dental consultation near you.
+The status of your oral health is an important part of your overall health and well being!

 Missing Teeth FAQ’s

 What are my options if I have missing teeth?

 Dental implants are the most common option for replacing missing teeth.
 Some patients may choose to use traditional bridges or dentures.
 Furthermore you must be in relatively good health to get dental implants.

 What happens if missing teeth are not replaced?